fbrctr/fabricator-assemble/README.md

 Default: `src/materials/**/*`

 Files to use a partials/helpers.
 These are the materials that make up your toolkit. by default, Fabricator comes with "components" and "structures", but you can define your own taxonomy.

+### options.materialKey

+Type: `String`
+Default: `materials`

+Object keyword for accessing "materials" in a view templating context.
+Fabricator uses the term "materials" to describe what are really "partials" in Handelbars' terms.
+This allows you to use a term other than `materials` when accessing partials.

+Note that this will also change the built-in `{{material <foo>}}` helper to use the singular form of whatever is defined. e.g. `materialKey: 'patterns'` -> `{{pattern <foo>}}`

 ### options.data